wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

 ## 6.4 Building and using the data frame schema
 Up until this point we have used the schema that Spark infers for us from the data it has ingested into a data frame.
 It is also possible, however, to define a schema that our ingested data should adhere to.
-One advantage over Spark inferred schemas is performance: as Spark needs to read the data twice to infer its schema
+One advantage over Spark inferred schemas is _performance_ as Spark needs to read the data _twice_ to infer its schema
 - once to infer the schema and
 - once more to read the data itself